KatKmiotek/ansible_setup_mac/README.md

 This project contains Ansible playbook that installs and sets up developer tools

+### Prerequisites
+Xcode Tool needs to be installed on the machine.
+If running `xcode-select -p` doesn't return path value run `xcode-select --install` Installation shouldn't take longer than 5 mins.

 ### Instruction

 1. Setup Ansible on your machine by running: